 Turn the bright lights off, dim the room.
 Bring the tension down.
 Find a way to defuse any situation.
 Take your feet OFF the brake, be flexible.
 Don’t be the spark that causes an explosion.
 Teach appropriate behaviors & teach classroom procedures over & over & over with a smile on your face.
 We humans need repetition.
 It will pay off in the end.

-Stay buckled in!
 Education is a wild ride no matter what subject area or grade levels you teach, don’t jump ship.
-Stay buckled in, reach out for help, find the resources you need to make it work.
+Stay buckled in.
+Reach out for help and find the resources you need to make it work.
 We need YOU.

 Just like the unpredictable New Mexico weather, periodic gusts of wind just seem to come out of nowhere.
 Be prepared and be flexible when they hit!